Has the rising cost of fuel got your purse strings in a tangle?

 Save fuel while you drive

-- Don’t overuse the breaks – Every time you slam on the breaks, you’re letting valuable fuel go to waste.
+- Don’t overuse the brakes – Every time you slam on the brakes, you’re letting valuable fuel go to waste.
 Where safe, it’s far more efficient to let yourself slow naturally so you can get the most out of your tank

 - Use your gears – Did you know that higher gears a more efficient?
 It’s true!
 Make a habit of driving in the highest possible gear (without putting strain on the engine) to help conserve fuel

 - Know your car’s top speed – When cruising on the motorway, cars have a speed range in which they feel most comfortable (for most cars this is between 55-65mph).
 Going above this range will likely mean you’ve got your foot hard on the accelerator, burning through unnecessary fuel